facebook/facebook-nodejs-business-sdk/README.md

 ### Fields

-Due to the high number of field names in the Ads API existing objects, in order to facilitate your code maintainability, enum-like field objects are provided within each node class.
+Due to the high number of field names in the existing API objects, in order to facilitate your code maintainability, enum-like field objects are provided within each node class.
 The fields are stored within node object classes which are stored under the `src/objects` directory.
 You can access object properties like this: